“Food Service Safety Comprehensive Sample Exam I"

 Chapter 8-9

 63. Has more types and higher counts of microorganisms than other meat.
-Therefore, it should be cooked more thoroughly to 165 degrees for 15 seconds.

 A. Poultry that includes whole or ground duck, chicken, or turkey.